malikaliiraza/Apex-Dash/README.md

 ### Run the Game
 1. Download the repository.
-2. Open **apex-dash.sb3** in Scratch Desktop, Scratch Online, or TurboWarp.
+2. Open **apex-dash.sb3** in Scratch Desktop , Scratch Online , or TurboWarp.
 3. Click the **Green Flag**.
 4. Press **Space** to jump and dodge the obstacles!